vibewell25/vibewell/docs/docs/monitoring/MONITORING_SETUP.md

 # Monitoring and Alerting Setup

 ## Overview
-This document outlines the monitoring and alerting infrastructure for the Vibewell application, including metrics collection, visualization, and alerting configuration.
+This document outlines the monitoring and alerting infrastructure for the VibeWell application, including metrics collection, visualization, and alerting configuration.

 ## Infrastructure